hacktoon/nami/README.md

 #### Other
 - Vegetation/wildlife density: adjusted by humidity, temperature and height
-- Cities
-  - Use disc point allocation on grid
 - Roads
   - create junction points between route ends